 Gone are those days when we had to lay cables and put them through walls etc. Now, we live in an era where everything is wireless.
-What if I say that you can control home appliances, open garage door and monitor health of patients remotely without the hassle of connecting too many wires.
+What if I say that you can control home appliances, open the garage door and monitor the health of patients remotely without the hassle of connecting too many wires.
 Don’t you find it cool and exciting?
 Presenting to you the RF module!

 Why RF Communication?

 Security is critical for many applications - from garage door openers to IoT devices.
 Trust an RF interface for your application, because it is harder to hack.
 Unlike other communications, it doesn’t require a line-of-sight operation.
 Its range of communication is much better around 502 feet and more importantly, it is cost effective.

 Several carrier frequencies are commonly used in commercially available RF modules such as 433MHz/434MHz, 915MHz and 2400MHz.

 Here we’ll see about the RF 433MHz transmitter and receiver.

 An RF transmitter module is a small PCB sub-assembly capable of transmitting a radio wave and modulating that wave to carry data.
 Transmitter modules are usually implemented alongside a microcontroller which will provide data to the module which can be transmitted.
 RF transmitters are usually subject to regulatory requirements which dictate the maximum allowable transmitter power output, harmonics, and band edge requirements.

 An RF receiver module receives the modulated RF signal and demodulates it.
 There are two types of RF receiver modules: superheterodyne receivers and super-regenerative receivers.
 Superregenerative modules are usually low cost and low power designs.
 It uses a series of amplifiers to extract modulated data from a carrier wave.
 Super-regenerative modules are generally imprecise as their frequency of operation varies considerably with temperature and power supply voltage.